sebschlicht/bachelor-thesis/cluster-control.md

 The script uses the daemon to send commands to all nodes on request and automatically retrieves process statistics in a fixed interval.

 ## Solution
-It seems to create a "service daemon" is more difficult than I thought.
+It seems to create a "service daemon" is [more difficult than I thought](http://stackoverflow.com/questions/27623916/create-a-service-process-using-python).
-My current solution is a Python script that
+My current solution is a [Python script](src/main/python/circusman.py) that
 * generates a file with IP addresses of the nodes that form the circus cluster (e.g. 192.168.0.1 to 192.168.0.32) on startup,
 * connects to the circus instances running on all these nodes and
 * generates a HTML document that is auto-refreshing every second, containing the nodes and their status.

+### Startup

+    $ cd src/main/python
+    $ python circusman.py

 ### Status
 If a node isn't reachable it is considered offline.
 If it is reachable there will be a list of running circus watchers shown.